La Salle University: 21st century

-In 2007, La Salle acquired the former Germantown Hospital, now West Campus, and constructed The Shoppes at La Salle shopping center across the street in 2008.
-The construction of the Shoppes at La Salle and addition of The Fresh Grocer ended a decades-long food desert in Germantown.

-In the Fall of 2005, the $26 million first phase of this master plan was completed with the construction of Tree Tops Cafe (dining hall) and St. Basil Court (Residence Hall).
+In the fall of 2005, the first phase of a $26 million La Salle master plan was completed with the construction of the Tree Tops Cafe (dining hall) and St. Basil Court (residence hall).
 St. Basil's houses approximately 430 students.
 Three of the building's wings feature "suites", in which four students share two bedrooms and one bathroom.
-The fourth wing's rooms have the traditional one-room for housing two students with communal bathrooms.
-The facilities have lounges, study rooms, and special purpose rooms.
+The fourth wing has traditional rooms that house two students each, with communal bathrooms.
+Facilities include lounges, study rooms, and special purpose rooms.

-A $2.5 million athletic field renovation was completed in the Fall of 2006.
+A $2.5 million athletic field renovation was completed in the fall of 2006.

-In May 2007, the university purchased adjacent Germantown Hospital for $10 million.
-The 24 acre acquired has become "West Campus", and increased the campus size by 25 percent.
-A $15 million shopping center and supermarket complex opened in Fall 2008 across from the Germantown Hospital.
-In 2015, Hanycz led consolidation and prioritization efforts, ultimately firing a couple dozen prominent staff members and administrators.
-The university even cut six undergraduate majors, which were mostly in the foreign language department.
-However, just a year after her arrival, the school stated that it would decrease tuition by 29 percent.
-The reasoning for the significant tuition cut was to make La Salle more attractive and accessible for students from more diverse socioeconomic backgrounds.
+In May 2007, the university purchased the adjacent Germantown Hospital for $10 million.
+The 24 acre acquired became "West Campus", increasing overall campus size by 25 percent.
+In the fall of 2008, La Salle opened The Shoppes at La Salle, a $15 million shopping center and supermarket complex across the street from the hospital, formerly home to the university's softball field and other recreational areas.
+The Shoppes at La Salle and the addition of The Fresh Grocer ended a decades-long food desert in Germantown.

-The Shoppes at La Salle was formerly home to the university's softball field and other recreational areas.
-The renovated Holroyd Science Center was completed in Fall 2009 and a new business school opened in West Campus in January 2016.
+The renovated Holroyd Science Center was completed in the fall of 2009 and a new business school opened on West Campus in January 2016.

 In the summer of 2016, McShain Hall in the middle of campus was torn down and replaced with more green space.
 The new quad was named after its donor, the Hansen family.

-A satellite campus and Conference Center in Newtown, Bucks County, Pennsylvania, the La Salle University Bucks County Center, offers graduate courses in various disciplines, undergraduate courses in nursing, and continuing education courses.
-The Conference Center comprises fifteen instructional rooms with seating capacities ranging from 20 to 40, along with four computer laboratories with 100 workstations.
-La Salle offers M.B.A. and Clinical-Counseling Psychology Master of Arts classes at the Plymouth Meeting Metroplex Corporate Center in Montgomery County, Pennsylvania.
+A satellite campus and conference center in Newtown, Bucks County, Pennsylvania, the La Salle University Bucks County Center, offers graduate courses in various disciplines, undergraduate courses in nursing, and continuing education courses.
+The conference center comprises fifteen instructional rooms with seating capacity ranging from 20 to 40, along with four computer labs with 100 workstations.
+La Salle also offers M.B.A. and Clinical-Counseling Psychology Master of Arts classes at the Plymouth Meeting Metroplex Corporate Center in Montgomery County, Pennsylvania.

-In the fall of 2016, La Salle changed its motto from "Never Stop Exploring" to "Explorers are Never Lost".
-The change reflected a new brand campaign, coinciding with the announcement that La Salle would decrease tuition by more than 29 percent.
-In the Spring of 2024 La Salle announced it was releasing a new motto "Be Known For More".

-In October 2015, La Salle inaugurated its first lay person and first woman president, Colleen Hanycz, former president of Brescia University College.